GLOBAL MARKETS-Concerns over Trump dent stocks, dollar

 So far, broadly upbeat global growth has underpinned risky assets and supported the multi-year lows in measures of market volatility.

-But the retreat in the dollar, which has now given up all the gains it made following Trump's presidential election win in November, and a pull-back from record highs for world stocks underscores investor unease about this week's headlines.
+But the retreat in the dollar, which has now given up all the gains it made following Trump's presidential election win in November, and a pull-back from record highs for world stocks points to investor unease about this week's headlines.

 "The Trump issue seems to come in waves, and now we have another wave," said Hans Peterson, global head of asset allocation, at SEB Investments.